jtejido-quollio/nas/README.md

 - Dynamic PVC provisioning via **OpenEBS ZFS LocalPV CSI**
 - VolumeSnapshots via CSI (ZSnapshot) and restore to a new PVC (ZSnapshotRestore mode=csi)

-Phase 3 SMB samples remain included for later, but Phase 1 is the recommended first run.
+Phase 2 SMB samples are included, but Phase 1 is the recommended first run.

 ## What this is
 A small “control plane” that lets you declare storage and SMB services using CRDs: